Sample Chapters from

 That all too familiar awkwardness returned.
 He kept his arm across her shoulders, but just lightly, unsure if she still wanted it there and equally unsure that if he removed it she might think it was because he didn’t want to leave it there.

 It was a little bit thrilling, this uncertainty, and he had a feeling that was half the draw.
-There weren’t many women as would make him work so hard.
-Well, Jonas weren’t afraid of a little work.
+There weren’t many women would make him work so hard.
+Well, Jonas wasn’t afraid of a little work.

 He let his arm fall from her shoulders and caught her around the waist, pulling her against him.